 Etihad, have configured their cabin with only two First Class suites per row which is clearly better.
 See Etihad seat map.
-The very comfortable recliner seat is equipped with in-seat massage and a pneumatic cushion control system.
+The very comfortable recliner seat is equipped with an in-seat massage and a pneumatic cushion control system.
 The seat has two armrests: one holds the tray table, while the other holds the Apartment and inflight entertainment system controls.
-By pressing a button, you can change the position of both the ottoman, raise or lower of the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
-Next to the seat, there’s a minibar, stocked with a premium selection of beverages, as well as a cabinet which holds the noise-cancelling headsets.
+By pressing a button, you can change the position of both the ottoman, raise or lower the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
+Next to the seat, there’s a minibar, stocked with a premium selection of beverages, as well as a cabinet that holds the noise-canceling headsets.

 Emirates Vs Etihad For Sleeping – Which Is Best?

 On Emirates, at the push of a button, the seat automatically reclines into a fully-flat bed of 86 inches (218 cm) long, with fully retractable armrest.
-When you want to sleep, a member of the cabin crews installs a mattress, fluffy pillow and soft duvet.
+When you want to sleep, a member of the cabin crews installs a mattress, fluffy pillow, and soft duvet.

-On the new Emirates B777 you get a huge amount of privacy, much more than the A380 as these suites are fully enclosed.
+On the new Emirates B777, you get a huge amount of privacy, much more than the A380 as these suites are fully enclosed.

 Etihad creates an entirely separate bed using the ottoman in your suite, allowing the bed to be made without having to sacrifice your seat (see above).
-If you have a significant other, travelling with you, certain rows of the First Class cabin allow you to lower the divider located between suites so that your head is next to your loved one’s head.
+If you have a significant other, traveling with you, certain rows of the First Class cabin allow you to lower the divider located between suites so that your head is next to your loved one’s head.
 If you want a double bed, you’ll need to upgrade to The Residence by Etihad.